 Modern industrial design is much denser in information and parameters because it includes the human factor as well as its degree of involvement in the man-machine relationship.
-This is now leading more and more virtual reality solution publishers to question the place of the human body as a whole, within software development and VR tools.
+This is now leading more and more virtual reality solution publishers to question the place of the human body as a whole, within software development and VR tools of which the virtual manikin belongs.

 From then on, the human factor in the virtual work environment, tends to become a strong challenge of virtual reality.